ebaymademepoor/django_milestone_project_myTeam/README.md

 as well as having the option to log out.

-This is followed by three sections, all of which have been styled based on the sites brand colors, which includes the images which have been monotoned to each section colour using https://manytools.org/image/colorize-filter/
+This is followed by three sections, all of which have been styled based on the sites brand colours, which includes the images which have been monotoned to each section colour using https://manytools.org/image/colorize-filter/

 Each section contains a brief description of the features of the site followed